Azure-Samples/cognitive-services-dotnet-sdk-samples/LUIS/Authoring/README.md

 ### How to run this sample

-The first step to using this sample app is to get your Programmatic Key.
+The first step to using this sample app is to get your Authoring Key.
 Go to the home page, [www.luis.ai](https://www.luis.ai/), and log in.
-After creating your LUIS account, a starter key, also known as a programmatic key, is created automatically for LUIS account.
-To find the programmatic key, click on the account name in the upper-right navigation bar to open [Account Settings](https://www.luis.ai/user/settings), which displays the Programmatic Key.
+After creating your LUIS account, a starter key, also known as a Authoring Key, is created automatically for LUIS account.
+To find the Authoring Key, click on the account name in the upper-right navigation bar to open [Settings](https://www.luis.ai/user/settings), which displays the Authoring Key.

 ![Import an Existing Application](images/programmatic-key.png)

-Once you get the programmatic key, edit the [appsettings.json](LUIS-Programmatic.Sample/appsettings.json) file and update the attribute placeholders with the values corresponding to your Key and Azure Region.
+Once you get the Authoring Key, edit the [appsettings.json](LUIS-Programmatic.Sample/appsettings.json) file and update the attribute placeholders with the values corresponding to your Key and Endpoint URL, for example (https://westus.api.cognitive.microsoft.com)

 ### Highlights